Tokamak: First tokamaks

 By this time, Soviet researchers had decided to build a larger toroidal machine along the lines suggested by Sakharov.
 In particular, their design considered one important point found in Kruskal's and Shafranov's works; if the helical path of the particles made them circulate around the plasma's circumference more rapidly than they circulated the long axis of the torus, the kink instability would be strongly suppressed.

+(To be clear, Electrical current in coils wrapping around the torus produces a toroidal magnetic field inside the torus; a pulsed magnetic field through the hole in the torus induces the axial current in the torus which has a poloidal magnetic field surrounding it; there may also be rings of current above and below the torus that create additional poloidal magnetic field.
+The combined magnetic fields form a helical magnetic structure inside the torus.)

 Today this basic concept is known as the safety factor.
 The ratio of the number of times the particle orbits the major axis compared to the minor axis is denoted q, and the Kruskal-Shafranov Limit stated that the kink will be suppressed as long as q > 1.
-This path is controlled by the relative strengths of the external magnets compared to the field created by the internal current.
+This path is controlled by the relative strengths of the externally induced magnetic field compared to the field created by the internal current.
 To have q > 1, the external magnets must be much more powerful, or alternatively, the internal current has to be reduced.